freezer333/biotools/README.md

 The URL responds to POST messages with `seqa` and `seqb` parameters.
 The response will be JSON containing the resulting sequences with gaps (-) injected.

 To test, you can also visit `http://localhost:3000/alignment/input` and enter sequences manually.
-# Step 10:  Programmatic Access
+# Step 11:  Programmatic Access
-In step 9, you've seen how URLs, when properly constructed, will returnn JSON results for genomic data.
+In step 10, you've seen how URLs, when properly constructed, will return JSON results for genomic data.
 The system is a REST web service, and can easily be accessed using nearly any programming language.
 In addition, entire API's can be written to deliver data from this service in very convenient ways.
 I will be developing access API's in Python and Java, and below is some sample code to get you started.

 ## Example 1:  Accession sequence data through Python
 The following code uses python's url request facilities to get sequence data.